Part two in the series and takes a look at defensive programming techniques and how these help you to create reliable programs.

 Ensure that your field sizes for database attributes are sized sufficiently to cater for the number of records anticipated.

+Ensure that your arrays are sized to cater for the maximum number of array records anticipated.
 Thus avoiding array index out of bounds issues.
 Remember to balance this with not overly sizing the array and thus causing a performance degragetion.

 Always ensure that any substring operations utilising position and length parameters are within the range of the target field.
 Thus avoiding substring out of bounds.